 The Final Severance Payment

 Once I do my 2017 taxes next year, the net amount should be closer to $75,000 because they took out a whopping 40% for state and federal taxes.
 As a writer who coaches high school tennis on the side, this is a significant amount of money to provide for my family.

-If I had just quit back on March 8, 2012, not only would I have not received a $65,695.26 final direct deposit, I would have lost much more in deferred stock and deferred cash as well as an actual lump sum severance amount paid in the summer of 2012.
-This $65,695.26 final payment was from a fund with a 7-year vesting period some employees were forced to participate in during the financial crisis.
+If I had just quit back on March 8, 2012, not only would I have not received a $65,695.26 final direct deposit, I would have lost much more in deferred stock and deferred cash as well.
+The six-figures severance check I invested in a structured note wouldn’t be worth much more five years later either.

 No longer do I have to worry about whether my old firm will withhold the final payment due to my activities since departure.
 I knew there was only a tiny chance they’d screw me over since I didn’t join a competitor and never badmouthed them.
 But still, you just never know until the money hits your bank account.

 Now that I’m completely free, it’s time to figure out what to do over the next five years.
 For so long I’ve been a proponent of Stealth Wealth, partly due to this fear of not being made whole on my severance.
 But now, there’s nothing holding me back except for the joy of privacy.

 It’s funny, but even after I received my last severance payment in 2017, more than four years later, I’m happy just keeping things low-key.
 I’d rather be rich and not famous.
 Fame is a trap that takes away one’s freedom.